daporaphael/NaijaSDGs2021-CreditCard-Fraud-Detector/README.md

 running..... will be displayed on the CMD *

 # (6) Type localhost:8050 or 127.0.0.1:8050 <http://127.0.0.1:8050> in any Web browser to locate the app
+#                    UNIQUE FEATURE OF THE LOAN REPAYMENT CALCULATOR APP
+(1)The app has inbuilt formular that calculate how the Borrower will repay the Lending institution for 1year,2 years or even over 50 years
+(2)The app formulates Loan schedule table # AUTOMATICALLY (3)The app has inbuilt graph for easy visualization
 #  The above stepup is for Windows PC,Stepup for androids ......loading